Marineland announces “Chuck A Toaster In There" Day - The Beaverton

 “I love Marineland because it’s an accessible way to experience the wonders of the natural world”, gushed park guest Rodney Blake as he snapped photos of a dead-eyed penguin dissociating in its asphalt cage.

 “And now, knowing I get to watch the life drain from the eyes of a flailing polar bear cub as he becomes a one-pot fricassée?
-I haven’t had this much fun since Elon Musk killed that whole family of monkeys!”
+I haven’t had this much fun since Elon Musk killed that whole of monkeys!”

 Marineland plans to offer other family-friendly activities like: freshwater snail-salting, hermit crab rides, and a live seafood boil – as long as they can source enough dolphin-sized elastic bands.